 11. Therefore, because you trample on the poor and take a portion of his grain, you will not live in the houses of hewn stone that you built, and you will not drink wine from the pleasant vineyards you planted.

-12. For I know your many transgressions and your countless sins, you who vex the righteous by taking a bribe, and thrust aside the needy at the gate.
+12. For I know your many transgressions and your countless sins, you who vex the righteous man by taking a bribe and push aside needy people at the gate.

 14. Seek good and not evil so that you may live!
-And then Jehovah, God of hosts, will be with you, the way you claim He is.
+And then Jehovah, the God of hosts, will be with you, the way you claim.

 ¶16.
-Therefore, this is what my Lord, Jehovah, the God of hosts says: “There will be wailing in every open space, and in all the streets they will say, ‘Woe, Woe!’
-They will even call the plough-man to mourning and wailing, like those well acquainted with lamentation,
+Therefore, thus says my Lord, Jehovah, the God of hosts: “Wailing shall be in all the squares, and in all the streets, they will say, ‘Woe, Woe!’
+They will even call the plowman to mourning and wailing, like those well acquainted with lamentation,

 17.and wailing will be in every vineyard, for I will pass through your midst, says Jehovah.